Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 -   **Raymarching engine** that extends appleseed path tracer and is capable of rendering homogeneous participating media inside closed surfaces
 -   Support for both single and multiple scattering
 -   Support for adaptive steps during raymarching
--   Full support for OSL volume shaders
+-   Support for OSL volume shaders
 -   Database consisting of reference images that are used to compare and test rendering results

 Raymarching engine must be fully integrated with appleseed, i.e.: